Spatial correlations of field observables in two half-spaces separated by a movable perfect mirror: Correlation functions of field observables in the two cavities

 The operators of the massless 1D scalar fields in the two cavities are

 where $x_1$ is a point in the region $(0,\Lo )$ (left cavity) and $x_2$ in the region $(\Lo ,2\Lo )$ (right cavity).
-The possible values of $k$ are those allowed by the boundary conditions.
-All quantities in (\ref{fieldop},\ref{fieldop1}) are referred to the equilibrium position of the movable wall \cite{Law95}.
+The possible values of $k_k$ are those allowed by the boundary conditions, that is $k_k=n_k\pi /\Lo$, with $n_k=1,2,...$.
+In Eq. (\ref{fieldop1}), we have taken into account that $\sin [ k_k(2\Lo - x_2) ] = -\sin (k_kx_2)$.
+All quantities in Eqs. (\ref{fieldop}) and (\ref{fieldop1}) are referred to the equilibrium position of the movable wall \cite{Law95}.

 We aim to evaluate relevant correlations between field observables in the two cavities over the interacting ground state (\ref{corrected state}).
-Using (\ref{corr-1}, \ref{corr-2}, \ref{corrected state}), and the expressions above of the field operators, it is immediate to see that
+Using Eqs. (\ref{corr-1}), (\ref{corr-2}) and (\ref{corrected state}) and the expressions above of the field operators, it is immediate to see that

 It is easy to see that the vanishing of the correlation function (\ref{fieldcorr}) is valid at any order of perturbation theory, as a consequence of the fact that the effective Hamiltonians (\ref{effint}) are quadratic in the field annihilation and creation operators.
 This means that the field operators in the two cavities are not correlated.
-We can now evaluate the correlation of the squared field, that is a very important local field observable, being also related to the field energy density and to the interaction of the field with test bodies (as we will discuss later on in this section)